Tec2Med-Summit2024/backend/README.md

 # Backend Documentation
-Welcome to the documentation for the project Backend App Tec2Med Summit.
+Welcome to the documentation for the **project Backend App Tec2Med Summit**.

 ## Application Notes